Vigna mungo: Uses

 In Uttarakhandi cuisine, Vigna mungo is used for preparing traditional dish called Chainsu or Chaisu.

-In North Indian cuisine, it is used as an ingredient of Dal makhani, which is a Modern restaurant style adaptation of Traditional Sabut Urad Dal of Northern India.
+In North Indian cuisine, it is used as an ingredient of Dal makhani, which is a modern restaurant style adaptation of Traditional Sabut Urad Dal of Northern India.

 In Bengal, it is used in kalai ruti, biulir dal.
 In Rajasthan, It is one of the ingredients of Panchmel dal which is usually consumed with bati.
 In Pakistan, it is called Dhuli Mash ki daal and used to make laddu Pethi walay and Bhalla.

 It is also extensively used in South Indian culinary preparations.
 Black gram is one of the key ingredients in making idli and dosa batter, in which one part of black gram is mixed with three or four parts of idli rice to make the batter.
 Vada or udid vada also contain black gram and are made from soaked batter and deep-fried in cooking oil.
 The dough is also used in making papadum, in which white lentils are usually used.

-In the Telugu states, it is eaten as a sweet in the form of laddoos called Sunnundallu or Minapa Sunnundallu.
+In the Telugu states, it is eaten as a sweet in the form of laddoos called Sunnundallu or Minapa.